Separate names with a comma.

 It's one thing to give an objective review of something, be it positive or negative, but posting such nonsense by someone having a online 'vendetta' with SVS is pretty sad.

+A simple request to Audioreview.com will likely result in that "review" being removed.
 Someone posted one similar on the VTF-3 a couple of months ago, and it was also taken off.

 I wonder if Nic R is also Markotran/Bob?